View north on the Lower Riverview trail. Original tracks and photos by Bruce on ...

 Lower Riverview and Middle Earth

-(with Sheep Bones, DT, Sheep Pen, Free Fall, Hobbiton Hill)
+(with Brandywine, Sheep Bones, DT, Sheep Pen, Hobbiton Hill)

-This trail page covers the Lower Riverview singletrack plus other trails in the Riverview/Coyote riding area that lie below and west of the Upper Riverview Trail .
-The area continues to evolve, with new trails being added as of this latest update.
+This trail page covers the Lower Riverview singletrack plus other trails in the Riverview/Coyote riding area that lie below and west of Rivendell (aka Upper Riverview Trail).
+The area continues to evolve, with new trails being added even as this latest 2025 update is being published.

-There are currenntly four north-south routes on the front (west) side of the mountain.
-From the bottom, these are Lower Riverview, the Riverview Doubletrack, Middle Earth, and Upper Riverview (covered on a separate page).
+There are currently five north-south routes on the front (west) side of the mountain.
+From the bottom, these are Lower Riverview and Brandywine, the Riverview Doubletrack, Middle Earth, and Upper Riverview (covered on a separate page).
 When combined with trails that are oriented up-down east-west, this creates multiple loop opportunities.

 Cruising on Middle Earth, a nice easy traversing trail in the middle of the ridi...